angular-schule/website-articles/blog/2019-07-resolvers/README.md

 ```

 This is quite verbose, though.
-A better approach therefore would be to combine the different Observable streams to one single stream in the component.
+A better approach therefore would be to combine the different Observable streams to one single stream *in the component class*.
-We then can use the `ngIf` way as usual.
+We then can use the `ngIf` way as usual andsubscribe to one Observable only.

+This whole topic of how we can resolve multiple Observables in a component is already worth a whole blog post.
-There has been a rigid [discussion on Twitter](https://twitter.com/Michael_Hladky/status/1154022958802919425) lately about how to achieve this properly and how a suitable syntax should be formed.
+There has been a [discussion on Twitter](https://twitter.com/Michael_Hladky/status/1154022958802919425) recently about how to do this properly and how a suitable syntax should be formed.

 ## So far so good...
 But why resolvers?